|Plans & Building Permit|

 Regular Pricing for Residential Dome Building Plans (2 sets)

-It is Ai's philosophy that each customer pay for only what they need.
+Each customer pay for only what they need is Ai’s philosophy.
 Ai does not burden the price of the building kit with plan's pricing, engineer seal cost or energy report cost.
-Building plans are purchased 1-1 1/2 years prior to kit shipment.
+Building plans are purchased three months to -1 1/2 years prior to kit shipment.
 About 50% of the building departments require engineer sealed plans and an energy report to issue a permit.
-As a result each customer pays for their plans separately from the building kit and pays for a seal and energy report only if their building department requires them.
+As a result, each customer pays for their plans separately from the building kit and pays for a seal and energy report only if their building department requires them.

 Building plans may be purchased with Master Card, Visa, Discover, check or money order.
 Shipping cost and plotting cost are not included in the Plans Pricing.
 Stock plans are shipped in 2 weeks.
 Allow at least 5 weeks for modified stock plans and 8 weeks for modified and custom plans.

 If you do not have the time or do not want to assemble the dome shell kit, click on Kit Assembly Consultant to learn about this service.
 He will supervise your laborers or your contractor's laborers to assemble the dome shell with the first layer of concrete in the seams and on the entryways and dormers.